-Tyecia “Ty” Powell spent 15 years in schools, Susan “Yep, Real Last Name” Comfort spent 25 years at nonprofits.
+Tyecia “Ty” Powell spent 15 years in schools, Susan Comfort spent 25 years at nonprofits.
 Both have seen too many of their colleagues — idealistic, intelligent people committed to changing the world — suffer a decline in physical and mental health, often burning out and ultimately leaving their jobs.

 When Ty got into teaching, she didn’t realize how much she’d absorb her students’ trauma and relive her own.
 Despite her investment in a master’s degree, the stress and the happy hour culture drove her out of teaching and into yoga, Pilates, even managing a fitness studio.

 Susan was trained in grassroots organizing, acclimated to the pedal-to-the-metal schedule of political campaigns, and then immersed in the stress of the nonprofit fundraising hamster wheel.
 She raised $30+ million over the years, mostly for small environmental and education groups.
-She was also dealing with personal stressors like birthing children and getting a divorce.
+She was also dealing with personal stressors related to bearing and breastfeeding two children, being a working LGBTQ parent, and going through a divorce.

-In 2017, a year into the Trump administration, Susan saw a plummet in already shaky nonprofit staff well-being in her 20-year adopted home of Washington, DC.
+In 2017, related to the change in administration, Susan saw a plummet in already shaky nonprofit staff well-being in her 20-year adopted home of Washington, DC.
 While studying organizational development at Georgetown University, she developed a survey to assess the extent of the problem, and then a pilot program to address it at 12 nonprofits over six months.
 (See the results!)